 Why would you need to consider other life insurance options?

-The first major question I would pose to anyone who is participating in the Navy, Army, Marines, Air Force, Coast Guard, and Border Patrol Agents, is the following question:
+The first major question I would pose to anyone who is participating in the Navy, Army, Marines, Air Force, Coast Guard, Space Force, or Border Patrol, is the following question:

 “Will the life insurance you buy through SGLI be enough?”